Food

 - Make gardening a daily activity - improves mental and physical health .

-- Involve all in the house/community – social development and improves family bonding.
+- Get everyone involved – social development and improves family bonding.

 - Recycle and reuse – urban gardens can recycle organic waste.